A man in a white shirt and a woman in blue examine the architecture in Fan Tan Alley in Victoria, BC's Chinatown

 If you want to take your time to soak in the sites and enjoy a few hikes (which we recommend), stay overnight at Wild Renfrew.
 You can experience the energy of the coast in your very own seaside cottage perched over the ocean.

-Insider tip: Grab a bite in the Renfrew Pub and make sure to chat with your server; they’ll be happy to offer recommendations on the best sites in the area!
+Local tip: Grab a bite in the Renfrew Pub and make sure to chat with your server; they’ll be happy to offer recommendations on the best sites in the area!

-Indulge in High Tea
+Indulge in afternoon tea

-Take a Hike
+Take a hike

 For outdoor enthusiasts who plan to hike all three…we can’t wait to see your photos!
+Share them with us #ExploreVictoria

-Sip and Savour at our Abundant Local Cafes
+Sip and savour at our abundant local cafes

 If you live for warm beverages, great atmosphere and delicious treats…look no further than Victoria.
 Behind brunch, we also love our cafes and bakeries.
 Can you tell we’re all a bunch of foodies who love any excuse to indulge and socialize?

-Immerse Yourself in Culture
+Immerse yourself in culture

 Wander through Spring